google/acai/README.md

 the suite, before each test or after each test respectively.
 You may add as many methods annotated with these annotations as you wish to a `TestingService`; Acai will find and run them all when appropriate.

+For more advanced use-cases where instance scope is not sufficient the `@TestScoped` annotation can be used to create one instance of a class per test case.

 Finally a `TestingService` implementation can be annotated `@DependsOn` to signal its `@BeforeSuite` and `@BeforeTest` methods need to be run after